Aims of the School

 Summative Assessments for English and Maths

 At the end of each term children will take a series of assessments in Reading, GPS and Maths using assessment tests from Rising Stars (Y1,3,4 and 5).
-Year 2 and Year 6 will use past SAT papers as their end of term assessment.
+Year 2 and Year 6 will use past SATs papers as their end of term assessment.
 Teachers will use this information to support their overall teacher assessment for that child.
 The assessment leaders can then use this information for a wider strategic overview of pupils and groups of pupils.

 Assessment and Recording of Science